sagravsd/sagravsd.github.io/_posts/2025-04-28-wordtrip-ios.md

 - **Recommendations:**
    - **Device identifiers are protected or anonymized:** The policy mentions data protection practices but does not state whether device IDs are anonymized or hashed before storage or transfer.
 There is no evidence indicating how this is achieved.
-   - **Secure transmission of device information:** The policy does not explicitly confirm the use of HTTPS or other secure transfer protocols.
+   - **Secure transmission of device information:**  There is no clear mention of requesting user permission for collecting device information and the policy does not explicitly confirm the use of HTTPS or other secure transfer protocols.
 Evidence indicates that information is sent in clear text.

 ### 3. Location history and GPS Data
    - **Objective:** Analyze GPS and location history data to determine the movements of the device user during the timeframe of interest.